switch-blade-stuff/dpm/README.md

 supported CPUs.
 This enables the library to support multiple tiers of hardware with the same binary.
 This, however, may increase binary size and add additional overhead to every dispatched operation.
 In order to disable dynamic dispatch, use the `DPM_DYNAMIC_DISPATCH` option.

+Note that inline functions such as operators, reductions, min/max algorithms, etc. are never dispatched.

 ### AVX512